k-souvatzidaki/Packet-Sniffer/README.md

 # Packet Sniffer
 ## About
-A simple *data-link layer* Ethernet (802.3) packet sniffer in Python.
+A simple *data-link layer* Ethernet (802.3) **raw** packet sniffer in Python.
 Using the **PyPCAP** libpcap module ,and *npcap* for Windows 10 compatibility.
 Unpacking frame headers, starting from data-link, and printing information.

 # Supported Protocols
 ## Data-Link Layer
 - MAC
 ## Network Layer
 - IPv4
-- More to come soon
+- More to come
 ## Transport Layer
-- TODO
-## Application Layer
-- TODO
+- More to come

 ## Run
 ~~~~